 Proofs are sent to the corresponding author by e-mail as a PDF file.
 These should be read carefully, paying particular attention to any tables, figures and references, and then corrected and returned to the Editor-in-Chief by e-mail within ten business days of receipt.
 Extensive changes at the proof stage are not permitted.
 In the event of important developments in a field that affect the manuscript arising after the final revision, a ‘Note added in proof’ may be permitted.

 Copyright on published articles is retained by the author(s).
-The exclusive responsibility in respect of the acknowledgement of author’s rights and/or copyright rests with the responsible author(s).
+After the publication in Arheologia Moldovei the author is entitled to re-publish his/her/their work, undertaking to include the mandatory mention of the first publication of the work by Arheologia Moldovei.
+The exclusive responsibility in respect of the acknowledgement of third parties’ rights and/or copyrights rests with the responsible author(s).
 The Editor, publisher and reviewers of this journal cannot accept responsibility for the infringement of authors’ rights or copyright.
-The author grants the publisher unlimited rights to publish the work in any format and/or medium, whether for gain or any other purpose.
+The author grants the publisher the rights to publish the work in any format and/or medium, whether for gain or any other purpose, within the scope of the present issue of this academic journal, namely Arheologia Moldovei.

 All submissions are considered by the Editor-in-Chief in the first instance.
 Suitable papers are peer-reviewed by a minimum of two experts.
 Peer-reviewers (also known as Referees) are selected for their knowledge and expertise and may include, but are not limited to Arheologia Moldovei Editorial Board.
 Submissions are assessed on the potential interest of new historical discoveries, ideas and methods and significance.